ClusterLabs/pacemaker/doc/sphinx/Pacemaker_Explained/resources.rst

 .. note::

-   One of the main drawbacks to system services (LSB, systemd or Upstart) resources is that they do not allow any parameters!
+   One of the main drawbacks to system services (LSB or systemd) resources is that they do not allow any parameters!

 .. topic:: An OCF resource definition